 - Construction works, including office, retail, and warehousing development, demolition, new build, refurbishment, and ‘fit-out’ work.

-Businesses require experienced, efficient teams dedicated to transactions and dispute resolution.
-These teams are always ready to work together on multi-disciplinary matters and to provide full legal support from proposal and contract-drafting phases through to dispute advice, resolution, and enforcement.
-Lawyers regularly provide such assistance to companies involved in the largest and most complex construction projects in the world.
+Businesses require experienced, efficient teams dedicated to transactions and dispute resolution which are always ready to work together on multi-disciplinary matters and to provide full legal support from proposal and contract-drafting phases through to dispute advice, resolution, and enforcement.
+Our lawyers regularly provide such assistance to companies involved in the largest and most complex construction projects in the world.